mor-1/evaluation-guide/content/evaluation-guide/strategic-partners/sap-overview.md

 ## 1 What Type of Partnership Does Mendix Have with SAP? {#sap-partnership-type}

 Mendix has a partnership with SAP of the **Solution Extension** type.
-With this partnership, SAP has fully adopted the Mendix Platform as their own rapid application development platform to extend SAP solutions like SAP Business Suite, SAP S/4 Hana, SuccessFactors, and more.
+With this partnership, SAP has fully adopted the Mendix Platform as their own rapid application development platform to extend SAP solutions like SAP Business Suite, SAP S/4HANA, SAP SuccessFactors, and more.
 Customers of SAP will be able to benefit from their existing or new investments using the best-in-class system of record of SAP while being flexible enough to make required business changes in order to stay competitive and differentiating in the market.

 ![](attachments/sapsolutionextention.png)